Architectural Technology & Building Sciences

 - Be ready to make a valuable contribution to the architecture and construction related fields.

 Internships/Cooperative Education: As an architectural technology and building sciences major, you will have the opportunity to participate in the internship/co-op program.
 If you choose to pursue this opportunity, you will work in a design environment as a:

 You will perform a variety of work assignments under the supervision of design professionals and are required to submit periodic written reports.
 An on-site mentor and FLCC faculty will review the work performed.

 As a co-op student, you will be paid by the firm and will receive class credit.
 Each assignment is individually planned and work commitments vary.
 While participating in the internship/co-op program, a recommendation from the FLCC faculty advisor will be required prior to you being accepted into the program.
 You should contact your advisor for additional details.

 Graduates of this program have found employment with:

 Upon graduation, you may continue for two additional years for degrees in construction management or architectural engineering technology.
 Graduates of this degree program have gone on to transfer to four-year institutions* such as:

 - SUNY College of Environmental Science and Forestry at Syracuse

 Salary: According to the Occupational Outlook Handbook, the median annual salary for architectural drafters was $49,630 in May 2012.

-The lead teacher and advisor for all students in the program, Todd Marsh, holds a Master's in Architecture degree from SUNY Buffalo, and has been a licensed and registered architect in New York since 2002.
-Todd is a member of the American Institute of Architects, and brings his interest in energy efficient and environmentally friendly design to student projects.
+Todd Marsh, the lead professor and advisor for all students in the program, is a graduate of SUNY Buffalo.
+Marsh holds a master's in architecture and has been a licensed and registered architect in New York since 2002.
+He currently is a member of the American Institute of Architects, and brings his interest in energy efficient and environmentally friendly design to student projects.